 Traditional Public-Private Partnerships are viewed as critical to achieving the Sustainable Development Goals, yet we have overlooked our greatest social and economic partner: Planet Earth itself.
 We protect nature.
 We learn from nature.
 But we are not actively partnering with nature.
-The Public-Planet Partnership (PPP) framework helps to facilitate win-win partnerships between humans and the rest of the natural world.
+The Public-Planet Partnerships (PPP) framework helps to facilitate win-win partnerships between humans and the rest of the natural world.

-What if we actively forge collaborations with other species?
+What if we actively forged collaborations with other species?
 What if we leveraged nature’s open source innovations?
 What if we formed trade deals with microbial communities?
 What if we developed relationships with other ecosystems?
 What if we formed consortiums with our forests, and coalitions with our oceans?

 Our planet puts 3.8 billion years of open-source R&D at our fingertips.
 It is abundant with priceless patents, the most advanced algorithms, and the most skilled architects, engineers, green chemists and systems designers.